rezer-bleede/chiller-intelligence/README.md

 development, the web client now falls back to `http://localhost:8000`—but you should still set `VITE_API_BASE_URL` to match the FastAPI server you are running to avoid browser requests being sent to the Vite dev server (which results in 405 errors for routes such as `/auth/login`).
+Configure the historical database connection from the **Data Sources** page if you need to point the telemetry store at an external database; the UI also surfaces whether the API is using environment defaults or a saved override.

 Run database migrations inside the API container: